albert-salman/mycvnetlify/src/entries/work/2008-engineer.md

 ***Description***

-Started as junior Wintel Engineer and gradually promoted to Principal Systems Engineer with a successful track of design, implementation and support projects for many European and several Russian customers:
+Started as junior Wintel Engineer and gradually achieved Principal Systems Engineer position with a successful track of design, implementation and support projects for many European and several Russian customers:

 •	The technical lead of engineers for virtualization, storage and data protection;